-Next you have the Amazon Dash Button, which allows you to order everyday items before they are low or run out by tapping a button.
+Next, you have the Amazon Dash Button, which allows you to order everyday items before they are low or run out by tapping a button.

-Dash Button is synced to your Amazon account and places an order on your behalf if you’re a Prime member.
+A Dash Button is synced to your Amazon account and places an order on your behalf if you’re a Prime member.

-Does your mobile device automatically connect to Wi-Fi spots in public places, or your car’s Bluetooth?
+Does your mobile device automatically connect to Wi-Fi spots in public places or your car’s Bluetooth?
 These are another two examples of the IoT in the modern day.

 Internet of Things is not like other technology

-There’s only so many things you can do on an Apple device; for example, you can’t go ahead and insert a handmade battery that lasts twice as long, nor can you download apps that only work on Android devices.
+There are only so many things you can do on an Apple device; for example, you can’t go ahead and insert a handmade battery that lasts twice as long, nor can you download apps that only work on Android devices.

 There is where the IoT separates itself from the rest of technology.
 Without breaking the bank or spending months on product design and code, you can set up your own IoT applications with very little experience.